- Global Impact Investing Network

 • Generate Salesforce reports regarding grant activity and deadlines on a regular basis

-• Maintain institutional donor files and records, including tracking proposal development, grant timelines, payments, correspondence with donors, contact details, and other funder-related actions and information in Salesforce
+• Maintain institutional donor files and records, including tracking proposal development, grant timelines, payments, contact details, and other funder-related actions and information in Salesforce and other internal systems

 • Manage internal Development team trackers, processes, and workplans